Barron Hilton: Hilton Hotels

 On the hotel front, in 1975 Hilton sold a 50 percent interest in six of the company's largest hotels to Prudential Insurance Company for $83 million.
 He took a leaseback to manage the properties, collecting lucrative management fees and a percentage of their gross profits.
-Perhaps more importantly, the sale proved that these hotels were worth double their book value, demonstrating the underlying value of the company's real estate holdings.
+The sale proved that the hotels were worth double their book value, demonstrating the underlying value of the company's real estate holdings.
 The transaction also enhanced the value of the stock held by every HHC shareholder.
 Hilton used the proceeds to pay down high interest debt, and repurchase 20 percent of the company's stock—all at market rate—which was still trading well below the company's book value.

 Hilton continued to expand the domestic hotel chain through franchising and the selective acquisition of management contracts and hotels in emerging markets.
 In 1977, he completed a hotel purchase that his father had initiated 28 years earlier.
 When Conrad Hilton bought the Waldorf-Astoria in 1949, he actually bought the hotel's operating company and its 30-year lease to run the hotel.
 The building, and the land under it, were still owned by the realty arm of the Penn Central Railroad.
 Knowing that the lease would expire in 1979, Hilton deftly negotiated to buy the hotel and real estate from the railroad.
 The landmark property, whose current value is estimated around $1 billion, was purchased by Hilton for just $35 million.

-As competitors aggressively spread across the U.S. in the '80s, Barron held his own by rehabbing his own hotels and increasing revenues in Las Vegas.
+As competitors aggressively spread across the U.S. in the '80s, Hilton held his own by rehabbing his own hotels and increasing revenues in Las Vegas.
 Through a series of massive additions to the Flamingo Hilton and the Las Vegas Hilton, the company nearly tripled its rooms in Las Vegas by 1990, from 2,277 to 6,703.
 He also launched Conrad International in the '80s, and Hilton Garden Inn in the '90s.